 GRE: N/A (will take soon.
 I am usually getting perfect scores on the quantitative section of the GRE and 880-950 on the PGRE for practice tests)

-Coursework: Despite attending a liberal arts college, I will have taken by the time I graduate two semesters of mechanics, two semesters of electricity and magnetism, two semesters of quantum mechanics, one semester of thermo, one semester of stat mech, one semester of astrophysics/cosmology, one semester of astronomy, general relativity, differential gemometry, complex analysis, topology, as well as some other interesting, but not pertinent math courses such as abstract algebra and real analysis.
+Coursework: Despite attending a liberal arts college, I will have taken by the time I graduate two semesters of mechanics, two semesters of electricity and magnetism, two semesters of quantum mechanics, one semester of thermo, one semester of stat mech, one semester of astrophysics/cosmology, one semester of astronomy, general relativity, tensor calculus, complex analysis, topology, as well as some other interesting, but not pertinent math courses such as abstract algebra and real analysis.

 I am applying as a theorist (relativity, astrophysics, or cosmology) for most programs, but I might apply for some computational cosmology too.

 I don't have much info as to the likelihood that I will be competitive for most schools because of the number of moving parts in a physics application.
 It is hard for me to objectively compare myself to other students in these forums so ANY FEEDBACK would be greatly appreciated.

 Here is a list of schools I might apply to.
 If you have suggestions for schools that I should consider/give up the dream please let me know!